sridharsridha/vim-cscope-wrapper/README.md

 # vim-cscope-wrapper
-A cscope wrapper for vim (Supports version > 7.0) in Unix/Linux/MacOSX
+A cscope wrapper for vim in Unix/Linux/MacOSX

-# Desciption
-Plugin to generate and load cscope database.

 # Requirements
 * ctags